SalomePlatform/adao/doc/en/snippets/BoundsWithNone.rst

   *List of pairs of real values*.
 This key allows to define pairs of upper and lower bounds for every state variable being optimized.
-Bounds have to be given by a list of list of pairs of lower/upper bounds for each variable, with possibly ``None`` every time there is no bound.
+Bounds have to be given by a list of list of pairs of lower/upper bounds for each variable, with a value of ``None`` each time there is no bound.
 The bounds can always be specified, but they are taken into account only by the constrained optimizers.

   Example: